Domingos Passos: Early years and activism

 Soon Passos became one of the preeminent labor activists of his time.
 His comrades described him as multiplying audiences at rallies, where his "smooth oratory", simultaneously "engaging and aggressive", made him a highly anticipated speaker.
 Passos was frequently invited to speak at workers' union conferences, speaking on the so-called "social question".
 He also participated in workers festivals, acting in plays organized by Grupo Renovação, an anarchist theatre group.
 In 1920, Passos was elected along José Teixeira to represent the Civil Construction Workers Union in the Third Brazilian Workers' Congress.
-This congress elected a Executive Commission to coordinate the resolutions made at the congress.
+This congress elected an Executive Commission to coordinate the resolutions made at the congress.
 It was composed of a general secretary, a treasurer, and five traveling secretaries, each one responsible for one of the five geographical regions of Brazil.
 Passos was elected to serve as traveling secretary for the country central region.

 Passos was a staunch critic of Bolshevism, which gained strength in Brazil after the foundation of a Communist Party (PCB) in 1922.
 Right before the PCB's foundation, in March 1922, the Civil Construction Workers Union published a manifesto reproaching the Soviet government, claiming that in Russia "some members of the Communist Party, enthroned in power, exercise the dictatorship in the name of the proletariat" and denouncing that "all left-wing revolutionaries, especially anarchist combatants, are being persecuted, imprisoned and killed".
 Passos was certainly one of the authors of this manifesto, which ended in affirmation that the Civil Construction Workers Union would be "in opposition to the dictatorship and its dictators".
-In 1923, as communist influence grew in the Rio de Janeiro Workers' Federation (FTRJ), anarchists joined together to refound the Rio de Janeiro Workers' Federation (FORJ).
+In 1923, as communist influence grew in the Rio de Janeiro Workers' Federation (FTRJ), anarchists joined to refound the Rio de Janeiro Workers' Federation (FORJ).
 One of its main creators, Passos was elected to its Federal Committee.
 Civil construction workers, shoemakers, coopers, naval carpenters, food workers, tile builders, metalworkers and stonemasons were among the unions that joined the FORJ.